We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Spicy Heat: Stir in the crushed red pepper flakes, chop up the red chilies, or pour in the sriracha.

 - Sauce: Make a homemade sauce; it’s easier than you think.

-How do you make a homemade sauce for stir fry?
+How do you make a homemade sauce?

 - Base: soy sauce, tamari (gluten free), or coconut aminos (paleo-friendly)

 - Aromatics: grated ginger, minced garlic, orange zest

 - Vinegar: Rice vinegar

 - Oil: If using, use sesame seed oil or homemade chili oil